-AH: Tell me about your upcoming solo album, Benjamin.
+AH: Tell me about your upcoming solo album.
 How is this different than other albums that you’ve put out as LDSB?

 Benjamin: My solo albums are no frills.
 I consider myself strictly a songwriter in every sense.
 I love the craft, the process, the insanity.
 Benjamin Tod is my truest nature as a writer.
 Lost Dog incorporates a lot of narratives and a bigger sound which I also love doing.

 AH: I love that you guys bring other artists on tour that are talented, but maybe your fans haven’t heard of before.
 Are there any artists in this genre or a different one that you’d like to eventually collaborate with?